 Come prepared to get wet (or just watch) as you join our Sea Island nature team to pull a 60ft seine net through the surf and learn more about the critters of the ocean.

-All ages, Monday-Saturday 2-3 pm, complimentary, Sailing Center; this program ends September 1st
+All ages, Monday, Tuesday, Wednesday, Friday and Saturday 2-3 pm, complimentary, Sailing Center; this program ends November 29th.

 From May to October, Sea Island becomes an important nesting ground for the loggerhead sea turtle.
 Sea Island’s Adopt-a-Nest program provides the opportunity to protect and connect with this incredible species.
 For $150, adopters receive an adoption certificate, which includes the location of the nest and potential hatching date, a name plate on the adopted nest, an invitation to attend the nest hatching/inventory, a photo of their nest, a plush turtle, t-shirt, and a lighting awareness magnet.
 A portion of the proceeds from this program go straight to the Georgia Department of Natural Resources – Nongame Conservation Section.
 This money helps to fund the sea turtle conservation efforts along Georgia’s coastline.
 If you are interested, please contact our Naturalist at [email protected] | Download the Adopt-a-Nest Brochure